openebs-archive/node-disk-manager/docs/design.md

 - node-disk-manager can be configured to run on all node or select nodes (designated as Storage Nodes)

-- The operator that installs the node-disk-manager will also insert/create CRDs for Disk Object and StoragePool.
+- The operator that installs the node-disk-manager will also insert/create CRDs for Disk and DiskClaim CRDs

-- On start, the node-disk-manager will discover the disks attached to the node where it is running and will create Disk Object CRs if they were not already present.
+- On start, the node-disk-manager will discover the disks attached to the node where it is running and will create Disk CRs if they were not already present.

-- A Disk object CR will contain information like:
+- A Disk CR will contain information like:
   * type
   * resource identifier
   * physical location - node, rack, zone